 |

-This survey investigates how women view contemporary gender issues, how they feel about their own and the other gender and how this is influenced by personal experiences.
+In this short survey we investigate attitudes men hold about their own and the other gender and how these are influenced by personal experiences.

 |